Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 -  `MBR`, `reannotate`, `fasta digest` and `deep learning` are checked
 - `heuristic protein inference` and `no shared spectra` are unchecked

 The `scanning-swath` parameter should be applied if the data was generated as ScanningSWATH.
+When running the DIA-NN GUI, this is detected automatically - note that this is NOT the case when running this workflow.

 ### Input requirements